 The program structure is as follows:

-- CPLT 090 “Introduction to Comparative Literature” (the first mandatory core-course, to be taken in the Fall semester of the first year)
+- CPLT 090 “Introduction to Global and Comparative Literature” (the first mandatory core-course, to be taken in the fall semester of the first year).

 - 4 upper-level (above the gateway level) literature courses in the primary literature, in the original language